Seizing opportunities and embracing change

 A chance meeting with a friend-of-a-friend opened my eyes to a new possibility.
 He was a political lobbyist, and I realised there was something I could do that would make better use of my degree.
 I moved to be part of a two-person Public Affairs team in a small tech PR agency, and while the endless research tasks bored me, I loved the feeling I got every time I walked through the halls of the Palace of Westminster, drinking in the history, being close to power.

 Serendipity struck again.
 I wanted to move to a bigger, more high profile agency where I would get more exposure to challenging clients and political machinations.
 It felt like the right, conventional choice for my career and I had an offer on the table from a big brand name agency.
 Then I got thrown a curveball.
-A recruiter called and asked if I wanted to have a chat with a guy who was expanding his fledgling political communications agency.
+A recruiter called and asked if I wanted to have a chat with a fledgling political communications agency.

-So I found myself in a scruffy office in Bloomsbury talking to a former senior advisor to Tony Blair.
-This still being the heady days of New Labour, I was intrigued by the chance to learn from someone who'd been schooled by Alistair Campbell.
-The interview was unusual.
-I remember asking questions about the plans for the agency, but I can't recall being asked much about my experience, and I left feeling partly puzzled and partly inspired.
-An offer came and I became employee number nine at Portland - an agency that would go on to be one of the best regarded PR-shops in the UK.
+So I found myself in a small office in Bloomsbury talking to a former senior advisor to Tony Blair.
+This still being the heady days of New Labour, I was intrigued by the chance to learn from someone who'd been schooled by Alistair Campbell and I soon became employee number nine at Portland - an agency that would go on to be one of the best regarded PR-shops in the UK.

 In some respects this was one of the biggest risks I have taken in my career.
 I turned down a big agency for a then unknown one.
 It turned out to be one of the most defining moments in my career, as the agency grew to be a power house, and I grew with it.
 Amidst the sharp political minds, I honed my craft, focusing on storytelling and reputation management.
 I liked spinning plates, keeping lots of clients happy, having a voice in the direction of the agency.